Models

 Model summary

-The aim of the model is to address fiscal policy questions that are, particularly relevant in the medium and long run.
-The model is fit to Austria and captures Austria-specific institutional features.
+The aim of the dynamic model of Auerbach-Kotlikoff-type is to address fiscal policy questions that are particularly relevant in the medium and long run.
+The model is designed and calibrated such that it captures the economic environment and institutional features specific to Austria.
 As demographic change is an important determinant of future fiscal developments, we put particular emphasis on a detailed representation of the population structure.
-Persons differ in the following dimensions: age (recorded in single years in the tradition of Auerbach and Kotlikoff, 1987), birth year, highest attained education (primary, secondary, tertiary), and savings type (Ricardian “consumption smoother” or non-savers following Campbell and Mankiw, 1989).
-A combination of characteristics per dimension is denoted as a cell.
-There are limitations to how persons move between cells.
-Obviously, persons cannot change birth year and age by exactly one year each year.
-Further, we assume that persons cannot change savings type or highest attained education during life.
-The demographic module further accounts for differences in sex and contains the number of persons and the vital rates (fertility, mortality and net migration) per cell.
-In the economic part of the model the household sector is populated by representative unisex households per cell.
-Persons younger than 15 do not make economic decisions and are allocated to the adult population by adjusting household size weights accordingly.
-The representative households make decisions along the following margins: consumption, participation and retirement and hours supply.
-Therefore, age- and education-specific participation, income, consumption, etc. profiles by cohort are model outcomes, which when aggregated in cross-section result in the macro aggregates of the household sector.
-Mortality is stochastic.
-Besides that agents are gifted with perfect foresight, i.e. future events are expected by agents with certainty.
-However, the model allows for the introduction of unanticipated shocks.
+Persons differ in the following dimensions: age (recorded in single years in the tradition of Auerbach and Kotlikoff, 1987), birth year, highest attained education (primary, secondary, or tertiary), and savings type (Ricardian “consumption smoother” or non-savers following Campbell and Mankiw, 1989).
+We refer to a particular combination of characteristics as a cell.
+Over time, persons move between cells, although the transition is subject to some rather intuitive restrictions.
+Obviously, persons cannot change their birth year, and age increases by exactly one year each year.
+Further, we assume that persons cannot change their savings type or highest attained education.
+The demographic module differentiates persons by sex and provides information on the number of persons and the vital rates (fertility, mortality, and net migration) per cell.
+In the economic part of the model, the household sector is populated by a representative unisex household per cell.
+Persons under the age of 15 do not make economic decisions and are allocated to the adult population by adjusting household weights accordingly.
+The representative households make decisions along the following margins: consumption, labor market participation, retirement, and hours supply.
+Therefore, age- and education-specific participation, income, consumption, etc., profiles by cohort are model outcomes.
+Aggregating these model outcomes across cells results in the macro aggregates of the household sector.
+The only source of uncertainty for an individual agent is the time of death, which follows a stochastic process.
+Besides that, agents are gifted with perfect foresight, i.e., future events are expected by agents with certainty.
+However, the model allows for unanticipated shocks.

-Particular emphasis was put on capturing government revenues and expenditures.
-Most of the taxes are proportional, with the exception of the progressive income tax, which is based on non-linear tax functions.
-Demography-related expenditure is mostly modeled by using age-skill-specific unit cost profiles.
-Special care was taken to model the pension systems.
-Pensions are based on persons income histories and are subject to different pension system regimes (old systems for private sector employees and civil servants and the new harmonized pension account system).
-By default, the model is fit to the historical development with an initial steady state that goes back many generations, such that (in contrast to many comparable models) the current base year is not treated as a steady state and can capture non-stationarities as observed in the data.
-Examples are the non-stationary relationships of the current population structure and current vital rates, or that of the current primary balance and the current level of debt.
-Furthermore, this way future trends, such as aging, are already included in agents’ expectations.
-In addition, this allows us to consider historical reforms, such as pension reforms with gradual, yet long-lasting consequences.
+Particular emphasis was placed on capturing government revenues and expenditures.
+Most of the taxes are proportional, with the exception of a progressive income tax, which is based on non-linear tax functions.
+Demography-related expenditure is mostly modeled using age-skill-specific unit cost profiles.
+Special attention was given to the pension system.
+Pensions are based on persons’ income histories and are subject to different pension system regimes (the old systems differentiating between private sector employees and civil servants, and the new harmonized pension account system).
+In contrast to many comparable models, we do not treat a (current) base year or base period as a steady state.
+The model is fit to the historical time series with an initial steady state dating many generations in the past.
+This allows us to capture important non-stationarities as observed in the data.
+Examples of such dynamic developments are the non-stationary relationships between the current population structure and current vital rates, or between the current primary balance and the current level of debt.
+Furthermore, this approach ensures that future trends, such as aging, are already included in agents’ expectations.
+In addition, this approach allows us to incorporate historical reforms, such as pension reforms, with gradual, yet long-lasting consequences.

 Selected results